PjHurtig/camping-pack-list/README.md

 - TAB-able checklist
 - Make profile for better suggestions (hygiene products depending on biological circumstances etc.)
 - Consent to cookies for local storage
+- Choose prefilled lists (drop-down) that can be added to, for “Camping”, “Bike-packing”, “Kayak-Camping” or Empty list
+- Categories within a list (Camping -> Essentials – Extra Comfort – Optional etc.) that can be removed

 ## User Stories